-A residential development of approximately 20 dwellings on the land at Hayle Field, High Street, as identified on the Policies Map (Appendix A), will be supported subject to the following criteria:
+A residential development of 20 dwellings on the land at Hayle Field, High Street, as identified on the Policies Map (Appendix A), will be supported subject to the following criteria:

-- a) The design and layout respects and enhances the built, historic, local and wider natural environment: - b) It can be demonstrated the mix and tenure proposed meets the local identified need; - c) Onsite parking provision is provided in accordance with Policy HS4, Village Design Statement, unless it can be demonstrated that a reduction would not result in a significant increase in on street parking. - d) Private amenity space is provided in accordance with Policy HS4, Village Design Statement, unless it can be demonstrated that a reduction would not result in substandard amenity standards for future occupiers; - e) It can be demonstrated that an appropriate standard of access can be achieved for both vehicles and pedestrians; - f) Frontage development in this location should be sensitive and sympathetic to ensure that associated accesses and other structures do not radically and adversely affect this pleasant village approach; - g) The entrance to the development must be of an appropriate design to blend in with the village; - h) A landscaping plan is required to provide for the definition of the new SPA boundary to the north and east of the site.
-This must include significant new planting of appropriate

-- trees and shrubs together with the retention of existing trees and environmental features in order to reflect the location of the site at the edge of the village adjacent the open countryside; - i) Where the development includes 10 or more dwellings, 30% of the new homes shall be provided with 1, 2 and 3 bedrooms as affordable housing (rent and shared ownership). - j) Pre-determination archaeological evaluation is undertaken and the results submitted alongside any planning application.
+- a) The design and layout respects and enhances the built, historic, local and wider natural environment; - b) It can be demonstrated the mix and tenure proposed meets the local identified need; - c) No buildings to be more than two storeys high; - d) Onsite parking provision is provided in accordance with Policy HS4, Village Design Statement, unless it can be demonstrated that a reduction would not result in a significant increase in on street parking.
+In addition to those required by HS4 one additional visitor on street parking space is to be provided for every two dwellings; - e) Private amenity space is provided in accordance with Policy HS4, Village Design Statement, unless it can be demonstrated that a reduction would not result in substandard amenity standards for future occupiers; - f) It can be demonstrated that an appropriate standard of access can be achieved for both vehicles and pedestrians; - g) Frontage development in this location should be sensitive and sympathetic to ensure that associated accesses and other structures do not radically and adversely affect this pleasant village approach; - h) The entrance to the development must be of an appropriate design to blend in with the village; - i) A landscaping plan needs to be provided that will retain as many trees and environmental features as possible; - j) Provision to be made of six houses, with 1, 2 and 3 bedrooms as affordable housing (rent and shared ownership). - k) Pre-determination archaeological evaluation is undertaken and the results submitted alongside any planning application.

 Compliance: NP Objective 1; Delivering housing which both sustains the current and meets the future needs of the community.
-NP objective 7- encouraging and supporting our distinctive landscape which contributes to a sense of placed and community, including natural features such as small woodlands, in-field trees, hedgerows, ponds and streams which distinguish the Parish

-BBLP2030: 4S, 30, 31, 55, 58S, 67S / NPPF 124, 126, 127, 128, 130
+NP objective 7- encouraging and supporting our distinctive landscape which contributes to a sense of placed and community, including natural features such as small woodlands, infield trees, hedgerows, ponds and streams which distinguish the Parish BBLP2030: 4S, 30, 31, 55, 58S, 67S / NPPF 124, 126, 127, 128, 130